-When this condition occurs, the collision alert symbol will flash on the windshield.
+When this condition occurs, six red lights or the collision alert symbol on the HUD, if equipped, will flash on the windshield.
 Either eight beeps will sound from the front, or both sides of the Safety Alert Seat will pulse five times.
-See "Collision/Detection Systems" under Vehicle Personalization $\Rightarrow$ 121.
+See "Collision/Detection Systems" under Vehicle Personalization ⇒ 120.

-See Defensive Driving $\Rightarrow$ 205.
+See Defensive Driving ⇒ 205.